Damir94/Advanced-End-to-End-DevSecOps-Kubernetes-Three-Tier-Project/README.md

 <img width="720" height="252" alt="image" src="https://github.com/user-attachments/assets/8de64a75-0337-479e-8bfa-e62674bbe344" />

 ### Install the required plugins and configure the plugins to deploy our Three-Tier Application
+- We install required Jenkins plugins such as Docker, NodeJS, OWASP Dependency-Check, SonarQube Scanner, and Eclipse Temurin to enable our CI/CD pipeline to build, scan, containerize, and deploy our three-tier application.
+Each plugin supports a specific stage in the DevSecOps lifecycle—code compilation, security scanning, container image creation, and integration with external tools.
+Without these plugins, Jenkins would not be able to automate the secure build and deployment process to EKS.

 Step 1: Install the following plugins by going to Dashboard -> Manage Jenkins -> Plugins -> Available Plugins
 ```bash